Severe weather moves east after tornadoes, winds and wildfires killed at least 39 people

 Another system coming this week

 Another system is moving out of the Rockies and into the Plains in coming days, Chenard said.
-The threat of winter weather picks up on Tuesday into Wednesday in Kansas, Nebraska, Iowa, Wisconsin and Michigan, with significant snow and wind bringing hazardous conditions across that area.
+The threat of winter weather picks up on Tuesday into Wednesday in Kansas, Nebraska, Iowa, Wisconsin and Michigan, with significant snow and wind bringing hazardous conditions.
 To the south, across portions of the Plains, there will be drier air, bringing fire weather risk.

 Multiple tornadoes in several states